UX & UI Design

 Mobile testers did not experience any confusion, but desktop testers did.

-4 out of the 7 desktop testers encountered difficulty with the recommendation drawer on desktop.
-2 of the testers expected to be taken to the product PDP after clicking on the recommended product.
+4 out of the 7 desktop testers encountered difficulty with the recommendations on desktop.
+2 of the testers expected to be taken to the product page after clicking on the recommended product.
 3 testers also commented that the light orange overlay on the recommendations discouraged them from clicking: "...the shaded red recommendations look like they're out of stock and like something you're not supposed to touch."

 Action: I removed the orange overlay and labeled the product recommendations for more clarity.